leo-liuzy/CodeUpdateArena/README.md

 **Check out the details in our paper!**

 We provide code for dataset generation in [src/data](https://github.com/leo-liuzy/CodeUpdateArena/tree/main/src/data) directory.
-The core scripts are `manager_update.py` and `manager_prog_syn.py`, which are pipelines to generate update and program synthesis respectively.
-Both script follows similar generation procedure but uses different sets of prompts.
+The core scripts are `manager_update.py` and `manager_prog_syn.py`, which are pipelines to generate updates and program synthesis examples separately.
+Both scripts follow similar generation procedures but use different sets of prompts.

 We also include the core code to automatically de-duplicate generated program synthesis examples.
-See `auto-dedup.py` in `scripts` directory.
+See `auto-dedup.py` in the `scripts` directory.

 ## Citation